Axels-Lab/valo-api-docs/docs/index.md

 ## Overview

 Valo-API is a small project designed to provide easy access to various endpoints for retrieving data related to Valorant matches.
-This project is not affiliated with [Riot Games](https://www.riotgames.com/) and is not an official API and uses [HenrikDev API](https://henrikdev.xyz/) internally.
+This project is not affiliated with [Riot Games](https://www.riotgames.com/){target=_blank} and is not an official API and uses [HenrikDev API](https://henrikdev.xyz/){target=_blank} internally.

 Important: As we are using HenrikDev API, you'll need your own API key to use this project.
-You can get your API key by visiting [HenrikDev API](https://henrikdev.xyz/) and joining their discord.
+You can get your API key by visiting [HenrikDev API](https://henrikdev.xyz/){target=_blank} and joining their [discord](https://discord.com/invite/b5FmTqG){target=_blank}.

 ## Features